 |Move to first cell in worksheet||Ctrl + Home|

-For even more shortcuts, take a look at the definitive list here.
+For even more shortcuts, take a look at this list of ultimate excel shortcuts.

 This might sound complicated, but the guide below provides a great introduction to this useful tool.

 If you’ve ever felt overwhelmed looking at row upon row of numbers, wondering where to even begin, pivot tables are a quick way of getting some much-needed clarity.
 Pivot tables are invaluable for extracting important information from large data sets.

 There’s nothing worse than copying a formula to multiple cells, only to discover it doesn’t work or do what you want it to.
 Instead, test your formulae by going to Formula and then Evaluate Formula, or by using the shortcut Alt + M + V (Cmd + M + V on Mac).

 Macros are a way of automating repetitive tasks, making it a great excel shortcut for accountants.
 Although they can seem a little intimidating at first, with some practise you’ll master this skill in no time at all.
 You’ll need to be able to recognise which tasks are suitable for automation and have a good grasp of formulae to be able to make the most of macros.

 Check out the video below to discover more about using macros.

 These tips and tricks will have you mastering your accounts in no time.
 If you need further help with your business finances, take a look at our accounting services to see what we can help you with, or get in touch with our accountants in Manchester and Salford to find out more.